 Guests who wish to use cooking facilities and washing machine are asked to cover the basic costs of these services,

-I'm a native of Belfast and have also lived in both England and the U.S. I love traveling and done so extensively- over the past year, I have visited Italy, Russia, Spain and Germany.
+I'm a native of Belfast and have also lived in both England and the U.S. I love traveling and have done so extensively- over the past year when I have visited Italy, Russia, Spain and Germany.
+My daughter currently lives in Manhattan which will now be my main focus of travel.

 Look forward to meeting you!